Azure-Samples/LUIS-DevOps-Template/docs/4-pipeline.md

 When triggered for a PR, the **luis_pr.yaml** workflow acts as a quality gate.
 It builds a temporary LUIS app, runs all the unit tests against it and fails the workflow if any tests fail; this will block completion of the PR.
 At the end the temporary LUIS app is deleted.

 When triggered for a merge to master, the **luis_ci.yaml** workflow creates a new version in the LUIS app that has been created for the master branch, runs the unit tests, and if the tests pass, creates a GitHub release which includes a Release artifact containing data identifying the new version, and it runs a simple CD (Continuous Deployment) job that publishes the new LUIS app version to the Production slot.
-It also runs quality tests to determine the F measure for the new model.
+It also runs quality tests to determine the F-measure for the new model.

 The configuration of both workflows ensure that they will be triggered only when either the *LUIS model* or the *test suite* is changed: